| [1 ]Q. How big is Jinghong?

 A. Actually Jinghong is a quiet and small sleepy town.
 It is easy to get around.You can have a look at the Jinghong map.

-How far away is the Airport from Jinghong city
+[2]Q. How far away is the Airport from Jinghong city?

 Q. How do you get to Jinghong(the center of Xishuangbanna)?

-You can take a domestic flight or the bus to come to Jinghong, but normally you can not get directly to Jinghong from abroad.
+A. You can take a domestic flight, train or the bus to come to Jinghong, but normally you can not get directly to Jinghong from abroad.
 For detailed traffic information please visit this page.

 Q. Do you have an airport pick-up service?